JiweiTian/jiweitian.github.io/_pages/about.md

 My research interests include Cyber Physical System/Internet of Things Security, AI and Security, Physical Layer Security, and so on.

-I am an editor of Applied Soft Computing, IET Information Security and International Journal of Energy Research.
+I am an editor of Applied Soft Computing, IET Information Security, International Journal of Advanced Robotic Systems, and International Journal of Energy Research.

 Email: tianjiwei2016@163.com; jiweitian@xjtu.edu.cn.